 The purpose of this subject is to enable you to come to grips with some questions which exercise many people, philosophers and non-philosophers alike.
 How should we decide what is best to do, and how best to lead our lives?
 Are our value judgements on these and other matters objective or do they merely reflect our subjective preferences and viewpoints?
 Are we in fact free to make these choices, or have our decisions already been determined by antecedent features of our environment and genetic endowment?
 In considering these issues you will examine a variety of ethical concepts, such as those of justice, rights, equality, virtue, and happiness, which are widely used in moral and political argument.
 There is also opportunity to discuss some applied ethical issues.
 Knowledge of major historical thinkers, e.g. Aristotle and Hume and Kant, will be encouraged, but not required in the examination.
+John Mackie, Ethics (Penguin), chs.
+1-2.

-104. Philosophy of Mind
+104. Philosophy of Mind (NP 101 or 102)